parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/advance/cross_contract.md

 ---
 tags:
-  - testnet 2.0
+  - testnet 3
   - parallelchain sdk
   - smart contract
   - cross contract call
 ---

 # Cross Contract Call

-Cross Contract Call refers to triggering execution of another contract from a contract.
-The execution is similar to an [EtoC Transaction](../../getting_started/call_contract.md) except that:

-- Tokens being transferred are from the Contract instead of an External Owned Account.
-- Gas is consumed in External Owned Account
-- No transaction receipt

-Moreover,

-- Events emitted from the contract being called are included in the transaction receipt of the EtoC Transaction.
-- All changes (include data change in world state) are effective only after success of the entire transaction.
+The SDK includes two pairs of functions to make CtoC (contract-to-contract) internal calls:
+- `call_action` and `call_action_untyped`, and
+- `call_view` and `call_view_untyped`.

+Each pair does the obvious: the former calls an Action method in a specified Contract with the given arguments, the latter does the same with View methods.

-Here is to illustrate the details by example smart contracts [my_little_pony](https://github.com/parallelchain-io/example-smart-contracts) and [contract_proxy](https://github.com/parallelchain-io/example-smart-contracts).
+Here is to illustrate the details by example smart contracts "ContractProxy" in [chapter_3](https://github.com/parallelchain-io/example-smart-contracts) of repository of Parallelchain Lab.

 ## Call Contract by using Trait